A Valentine Story by Sharon Holtz

 |It was February 14th, and the workday seemed never ending.
 Joe was

-should come to see her tonight.
-She would not want to miss him on this
+come to see her tonight.
+She would not want to miss him on this Valentine's

-settled over her.
-Catherine began to consider, what if Vincent does not come
+over her.
+Catherine began to consider, what if Vincent does not come to see her